Overview of Medicaid’s Structured Family Caregiving Program

 – Must pass a background check

-Note that some states will not allow a spouse to serve as the caregiver.
+Note: Some states will not allow a spouse to serve as the caregiver.

 Care Recipient Eligibility